Icing (aeronautics): Pre-flight protection

 All of these methods remove existing contamination, but provide no practical protection in icing conditions.
 If icing conditions exist, or are expected before takeoff, then anti-icing fluids are used.
 These are thicker than deicing fluids and resist the effects of snow and rain for some time.
 They are intended to shear off the aircraft during takeoff and provide no inflight protection.

+In-flight protection systems

 To protect an aircraft against icing in-flight, various forms of anti-icing or deicing are used: